CedricVanhaverbeke/portfolio/src/pages/blog/posts/workout.md

 type Game interface {
 	Update() error
 	Draw(screen *Image)
-	Layout(outsideWidth, outsideHeight int) (screenWidth, screenHeight int) }
+}
 ```

-The three functions are responsible for different aspects of the game. `Update` is a
+The three functions are responsible for different aspects of the game.
-function you can use to update the game state.
-Every iteration in the game loop
+Every iteration in the game loop will trigger the `Update` and `Draw` method.
-will trigger the `Update` and `Draw` method. `Update` is responsible for updating
+`Update` is responsible for updating the game state, and `Draw` will draw
-the game state, and `Draw` will draw the game according to the state.
-The `Layout`
+the game according to the state.
-function determines the bounding box of the game.

-You can of course put all sprites of the game in the same function, but I took
+You can of course draw all sprites of the game in the same function, but I took
 a more hierarchical approach.
-A game consists of sprites, that all implement the
+A game consists of sprites that all implement the
 `Game` interface, and the game will just call every sprite in the iteration.
 For example: